ISM radio band: Applications

 The original ISM specifications envisioned that the bands would be used primarily for noncommunication purposes, such as heating.
 The bands are still widely used for these purposes.
 For many people, the most commonly encountered ISM device is the home microwave oven operating at 2.45 GHz which uses microwaves to cook food.
 Industrial heating is another big application area; such as induction heating, microwave heat treating, plastic softening, and plastic welding processes.
 In medical settings, shortwave and microwave diathermy machines use radio waves in the ISM bands to apply deep heating to the body for relaxation and healing.
 More recently hyperthermia therapy uses microwaves to heat tissue to kill cancer cells.

 However, as detailed below, the increasing congestion of the radio spectrum, the increasing sophistication of microelectronics, and the attraction of unlicensed use, has in recent decades led to an explosion of uses of these bands for short range communication systems for wireless devices, which are now by far the largest uses of these bands.
 These are sometimes called "non ISM" uses since they do not fall under the originally envisioned "industrial", "scientific", and "medical" application areas.

 One of the largest applications has been wireless networking (Wi-Fi).
-The IEEE 802.11 wireless networking protocols, the standards on which almost all wireless systems are based, use the ISM bands.
+The IEEE 802.11ah wireless networking protocols, the standards on which almost all wireless systems are based, use the ISM bands.
 Virtually all laptops, tablet computers, computer printers and cellphones now have 802.11 wireless modems using the 2.4 and 5.7 GHz ISM bands.
 Bluetooth is another networking technology using the 2.4 GHz band, which can be problematic given the probability of interference.

 Near-field communication (NFC) devices such as proximity cards and contactless smart cards use the lower-frequency 13 and 27 MHz ISM bands.

 Other short-range devices using the ISM bands are: wireless microphones, baby monitors, garage door openers, wireless doorbells, keyless entry systems for vehicles, radio control channels for UAVs (drones), wireless surveillance systems, RFID systems for merchandise, and wild animal tracking systems.

+Multiple international LoRa standards use ISM bands for low-power, long-range, low-rate data transmission.

 Some electrodeless lamp designs are ISM devices, which use RF emissions to excite fluorescent tubes.
 Sulfur lamps are commercially available plasma lamps, which use 2.45 GHz magnetrons to heat sulfur into a brightly glowing plasma.

 Long-distance wireless power systems have been proposed and experimented with which would use high-power transmitters and rectennas, in lieu of overhead transmission lines and underground cables, to send power to remote locations.
 NASA has studied using microwave power transmission on 2.45 GHz to send energy collected by solar power satellites back to the ground.

 Also in space applications, a helicon double-layer ion thruster is a prototype spacecraft propulsion engine which uses a 13.56 MHz transmission to break down and heat gas into plasma.